mcwg/mcwg.github.io/resourcesSingle8e/sec2-1/index.md

 ### Skill refresher exercises
 *  [Simplifying and evaluating expressions related to rates of change]() PDF PENDING - skill refreshers of psec1-1 about expressions, and for psec1-2,

+## Coreq assesments

+Great way to figure out if your students needs some review.

+(USE CTs from precalc and algebra???)